 You may also want to involve them directly, by asking them what they hope to gain from your presentation and whether they have any particular concerns.

-Watch out for any signs of boredom.
+Watch out for signs of boredom.
 If people are drifting off, change your tempo, cut longwinded parts of your presentation, or ask them questions by name to bring them back in.

-6. How do I overcome nerves?
+6. How do I overcome my nerves when presenting?